javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/modules.md

 ## Matching Modules using Selectors

-To target a dependency by its module, use the [`module` sub-selector](../selectors/module.md) inside a rule's `to`:
+To target a dependency by its module, use the [`module` sub-selector](../selectors/module.md) inside a policy's `to`:

 ```js
 // Match imports of the "react" package
 { to: { module: { origin: "external", source: "react" } } }
 ```

-This is the right way to write rules about packages and built-ins, where there is no local element to match.
+This is the right way to write policies about packages and built-ins, where there is no local element to match.
 See [Module Selectors](../selectors/module.md) for the full `module` selector reference.

 ## Replacing the Deprecated External Rule